shaykalyan/shaykalyan.github.io/eleventy/posts/2023/my-macbook-setup.md

 **General**

-* Sharing > Make sure all sharing is disabled and update computer name
+* Sharing > Make sure all sharing is disabled and update the computer name

 **Appearance**